 Are you wondering what “The Most Important Tip When Using a Bread Machine” could be?
 If you haven’t been doing this already, the quality of the bread you get out of a bread machine will start to improve immediately.

-Your bread machine does not have a brain!
-A timer and a thermostat maybe, but no brain.
-I know a lot of people buy a bread machine hoping it will magically make the perfect loaf of bread with the press of a button.
-You might get lucky and it happens…..if you use the right recipe, and the humidity is the same as wherever the recipe-developer resided, and you measured your flour in the same way the recipe-developer did, and the room temperature where your bread machine sits is exactly the same as theirs, then you have a good chance of experiencing success.
+If you use the right recipe, the humidity is the same as wherever the recipe-developer resides, you measured your flour in the same way the recipe-developer did, and the room temperature where your bread machine sits is the same as theirs, then you have a good chance of experiencing success.

-Making bread is an art, not an exact science.
+However, making bread is an art, not an exact science.
 Sometimes you will make adjustments based on the environment, the ingredients you use, and the finished product you desire.
-Knowing when, what, and how much requires experience, a sixth sense, and sometimes, good luck.
+Knowing when-what-and-how-much requires experience, a sixth sense, and sometimes, good luck.

-Is your dough too dry?
 Does it refuse to form a ball, or does it make a ball that slaps loudly against the side of the pan?
-Add a tablespoon of liquid, give it a chance to mix up for a couple minutes, and check again.
+Add a tablespoon of liquid, give it a chance to mix up for a couple of minutes, and check again.
 Keep doing this until the dough looks right.

 p.s.
-If you are new to the bread machine world and want to increase your chances of success, may I suggest you start with a bread machine mix from the grocery store or use a basic recipe from the manual that came with your bread machine.
-Or, try using one of my bread machine recipes formulated for using a bread machine like I do.
-Check out my recipe index for lots of possibilities.
+If you are new to the bread machine world and want to increase your chances of success, I suggest you start with a bread machine mix from the grocery store.
+Alternatively, use a basic recipe from the manual that came with your bread maker.